RevealBi/Documentation/en/wpf/tooltips.md

 ## Reading Tooltip Data

-By using the properties exposed by the `TooltipShowingEventArgs` class, such as the `TooltipShowingEventArgs.Cell` and `TooltipShowingEventArgs.Row` propertes, you can read data that is used for display in the tooltip.
+By using the properties exposed by the `TooltipShowingEventArgs` class, such as the `TooltipShowingEventArgs.Cell` and `TooltipShowingEventArgs.Row` properties, you can read data that is used for display in the tooltip.

 It's important to understand that the `TooltipShowingEventArgs.Row` property provides a collection of `RVDataCell` objects that represent each data point in the tooltip.